- As low as $418/Night

 About the Area

 West Ashley, a neighborhood in Charleston, is home to this vacation home.
-Charleston City Market is a notable landmark and some of the area's popular attractions include South Carolina Aquarium and Patriots Point.
+Charleston City Market and USS Yorktown are notable landmarks, and some of the area's popular attractions include South Carolina Aquarium and Patriots Point.
 Charleston Museum and H.L.
 Hunley Submarine are also worth visiting.

 Special Instructions